British Emperor

 The term "Emperor of India" was officially a title for Queen Victoria and her successors down to 1948.
-There was never an official entity named "Empire of India."
-See British Raj for the part of India that Britain controlled.
+There was never an official entity named "Empire of India".
+See British Raj for the part of India under the British Crown.

 Mythical British kings

 The mythical British ruler King Arthur is referred to in medieval Welsh texts as ameraudur (meaning "emperor").

 The Welsh poem Geraint, son of Erbin, written in the 10th or 11th century, describes a battle at a port-settlement and mentions Arthur in passing.
 The work is a praise-poem and elegy for the 6th-century king Geraint, provides the earliest known reference to Arthur as "emperor".

 Britannic Empire

 The Britannic Empire was a short-lived breakaway state of the Roman Empire in the late Roman Period.
 It was formed as a result of the revolt by the naval commander Carausius.
 It ended when Carausius's usurper, Allectus, was defeated by the Emperor Constantius I in 296.